Unification Church: Interfaith activities

-In 2009 the FFWPU held an interfaith event in the Congress of the Republic of Peru.
-Former president of the Congress Marcial Ayaipoma and other notable politicians were called "Ambassadors for Peace" of the Unification Church.
+In 2009, the FFWPU held an interfaith event in the Congress of the Republic of Peru.
+Notable Peruvian politicians, including former president of the Congress Marcial Ayaipoma, were called "Ambassadors for Peace" of the Unification Church.
 In 2010, the church built a large interfaith temple in Seoul.
 Author Deepak Chopra was the keynote speaker at an interfaith event of the Unification Church co-hosted with the United Nations at the headquarters of the United Nations.
 In 2011, an interfaith event was held at the National Assembly of Thailand, the President of the National Assembly of Thailand attended the event.
 In 2012, the Unification movement affiliated-Universal Peace Federation held an interfaith dialogue in Italy that was co-sponsored by the United Nations.
 That year, the Universal Peace Federation held an interfaith program for representatives of 12 various religions and confessions in the hall of the United Nations General Assembly.
-The President of the United Nations General Assembly, the Deputy Secretary-General of the United Nations, the Permanent Observer of the Holy See to the United Nations and other UN officials spoke.
+The President of the United Nations General Assembly, the Deputy Secretary-General of the United Nations, the Permanent Observer of the Holy See to the United Nations, and other UN officials spoke.

 Science

 The Divine Principle calls for the unification of science and religion: "Religion and science, each in their own spheres, have been the methods of searching for truth in order to conquer ignorance and attain knowledge.
 Eventually, the way of religion and the way of science should be integrated and their problems resolved in one united undertaking; the two aspects of truth, internal and external, should develop in full consonance."

 In the 1970s and 1980s, the Unification Movement sponsored the International Conference on the Unity of the Sciences (ICUS), in order to promote the concept of the unity of science and religion.
 American news media have suggested that the conferences were also an attempt to improve the often controversial public image of the church.

 The first conference, held in 1972, had 20 participants; while the largest conference, in Seoul, South Korea in 1982, had 808 participants from over 100 countries.
-Participants in one or more of the conferences included Nobel laureates John Eccles (Physiology or Medicine 1963, who chaired the 1976 conference) and Eugene Wigner (Physics 1963).
+Participants in one or more of the conferences included Nobel laureates John Eccles (Physiology or Medicine 1963, who chaired the 1976 conference), as well as Eugene Wigner (Physics 1963).

 The relationship between the Unification Movement and science again came to public attention in 2002 with the publication of Icons of Evolution, a popular book critical of the teaching of evolution written by member Jonathan Wells.
 Wells is a graduate of the Unification Theological Seminary and has been active with the Discovery Institute as an advocate for intelligent design.